maartene/DCJam2025/docs/NOTES.md

 - ✅ And take this into account when attacking

 ## 🍅 Pomodoro 20
-- 🚧 Migrate Enemy from inheritance to Strategy pattern
+- ✅ Migrate Enemy from inheritance to Strategy pattern

+## 🍅 Pomodoro 21
+- ✅ Implement magic enemies